“He who does not backbite with his tongue, nor does evil to his neighbor, nor does he take up a reproach against his friend.”

-Like the book of Job, the book of Psalm is part of the poetic books of the Old Testament.
+The Book of Psalms is part of the poetic books of the Old Testament.
 Many of them were written by King David.
-Psalm 15 is one of them.
-It is not known when he wrote this Psalm however, it could be when the ark of the covenant was brought into Jerusalem (2 Samuel 6).
+Psalm fifteen is one of them.
+It is not known when he wrote this Psalm.
+Some believe it could have been when the ark of the covenant was brought into Jerusalem (2 Samuel 6).
 In this verse, David points out three things that a godly person does not do.
 He does not backbite with his tongue.
 He does not do evil to his neighbor.
 And, he does not take up a reproach against his friend.